ProceduresGovernment

 #permalink to section

-At third quarter of 2024 the male workforce in Blacksmiths, Balconeros, Aluminadores and Forgers was higher in the educational segment with 7 to 9 years of schooling (139k), while the female workforce was higher in the educational segment with 4 to 6 years of schooling (883).
+During the first quarter of 2025, male and female workforce in Blacksmiths, Balconeros, Aluminadores and Forgers was concentrated in the educational segment with 7 to 9 years of schooling (134k men and 711 women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.